pyrsia/pyrsia-vscode-extension/README.md

     DONE  Packaged: /home/joed/repositories/pyrsia-vscode-extension/pyrsia-integration-0.0.1.vsix (960 files, 2.2MB)
     ```

-- Copy the `vsix` file path and install the extension as follows.
+- Close the IDE and install the extension using the `vsix` file path from the previous step.

     ```sh
     code --install-extension <PYRSIA_VSIX_FILE_PATH>
     ```

 ### Uninstall (side-load)

 - Find the extension in the list of the extensions (look for "pyrsia", for example `undefined_publisher.pyrsia-integration`).